 Length of Stay.
-Table 7 presents data demonstrating a relatively wide range of responses for length of stay along the Emerald Coast.
-The median number of nights stayed is 5, while the mean is 9.6 nights.
-However, the mean is skewed upward by those respondents who stay for multiple weeks and months.
-The median is a more accurate representation of length of stay as it eliminates the distorting effects of those few long-term visitors.
-The two single most common lengths of stay are three and seven nights with respective percentages of 18.2% and 18.1%.
-Consequently, the ranges provided in Table 7 show that nearly 73% of visitors stayed for a week or less.
+Table 7 presents data demonstrating the range of responses for length of stay along the Emerald Coast.
+The median number of nights stayed is 5.0, while the mean is 7.98 nights.
+However, the mean is skewed upward by those respondents who stayed for multiple weeks.
+The median is a more accurate representation of length of stay as it eliminates the distorting effects of those few longer-term visitors.
+The most common lengths of stay reported in the winter quarter ranged from 3 to 5 days.
+Approximately 57.5% of respondents during the winter months indicated they were visiting the Emerald Coast for 5 calendar days or less.